smarini/AMR-meta/README.md

 * Tetracyclines

 # Principles
-MetAMR is based on multiple binary models, one per AMR class.
+AMR-meta is based on multiple binary models, one per AMR class.
 Each class has _two_ models
 * one based on _k_-mers and LASSO logistic regression
 * one based on metafeatures (obtained by _k_-mers matrix factorization) and ridge logistic regression

 # Installation
-To install MetAMR, simply download this repository and run:
+To install AMR-meta, simply download this repository and run:
 ```
 make
 ```

 ## Dependencies
-MetAMR is developed in Linux, ad utilizes Bash, C++, and R, with packages `Matrix`, `stringr`, `glmnet`.
-Pealse make sure the dependencies are installed before running MetAMR.
+AMR-meta is developed in Linux, ad utilizes Bash, C++, and R, with packages `Matrix`, `stringr`, `glmnet`.
+Pealse make sure the dependencies are installed before running AMR-meta.

 # Usage
 ```
-./MetAMR.sh -a FASTQ_R1 -b FASTQ_R2 -o OUT_DIR -p 1
+./AMR-meta.sh -a FASTQ_R1 -b FASTQ_R2 -o OUT_DIR -p 1
 	-a	short read R1 file [fastq]
         -b	short read R2 file [fastq]
         -o	output directory, defaults to output
         -p	# of cores for parallel computing, defaults to 1

         example of use:
-        ./MetAMR.sh -a data/example/example_R1.fastq \\
+        ./AMR-meta.sh -a data/example/example_R1.fastq \\
                 -b data/example/example_R2.fastq \\
                 -o output \\
                 -p 4
 ```

 # Output
-For each short read pair, MetAMR will output a probability for each model of the read pair of being labeled as resistant.
+For each short read pair, AMR-meta will output a probability for each model of the read pair of being labeled as resistant.
 An example of output file is the following:

  | Aminoglycosides | betalactams | Drug and biocide resistance | Fluoroquinolones | Glycopeptides | Lipopeptides | MLS | Multi-biocide resistance | Multi-drug resistance | Multi-metal resistance | Phenicol | Sulfonamides | Tetracyclines |
  |  ---  |  ---  |  ---  |  ---  |  ---  |  ---  |  ---  |  ---  |  ---  |  ---  |  ---  |  ---  | ---   |